We may earn money or products from the companies mentioned in this post.

 Type of Speargun – Two basic types dominate the market, band spearguns, and pneumatic spearguns.

-- Band Spearguns are the original and more popular design.
+- Band Spearguns are the original and more popular designs.
 They are quiet and can be powerful and accurate.
 The self-evident design involves a band made of elastic material that is stretched and then released.
 To add power you can simply add more bands.
 Of course the more bands there are, the longer the loading time.
 Band spearguns are easy to maintain, but bands may need to be replaced after 6 to 12 months.

 - Pneumatic Spearguns use compressed air in a canister and are more compact and easier to carry.
 There is little recoil and they are reliable.
 Loading can be more difficult and accuracy is not as good at longer distances.